top of page

 Why is Reforestation Important on the Coast of Chiapas?

-First, pastureland for beef and dairy cattle has led to widespread deforestation in the region.
-Large landowners and cattle ranchers cut down trees in order to allow the grass to grow more quickly for their grazing cows.
-While it has been common practice to deforest the land for cattle grazing, there are alternatives to this unsustainable practice.
+First, pastureland for beef and dairy cattle has led to deforestation on the coast of Chiapas.
+Large landowners and cattle ranchers cut down trees to allow the grass to grow more quickly for their grazing cows.
+But there are alternatives.
 For example, rather than deforesting pastureland, a silvopasture system that integrates trees, forage, and the grazing of domesticated animals is an option to avoid extensive deforestation.
 Native, local trees bring benefits to cattle.
-For example, local varieties have leguminous pods or fruits that are a good source of protein and nutrition for cattle.
-Trees also provide important shade for the animals, and on the hottest days of tropical sun, you can see the cattle huddle together under the scarce trees to escape the heat.
-Reforestation has many other important benefits like providing more firewood for local families, providing additional income sources, and improving the soil (by incorporating leguminous, nitrogen-fixing tree varieties for example).
+Local varieties have leguminous pods or fruits that are a good source of protein and nutrition for cattle.
+Trees also provide important shade for the animals.
+On the hottest days of tropical sun, you can see the cattle huddle together under the scarce trees to escape the heat.
+Reforestation has many other important benefits like providing more firewood for local families, providing additional income sources, and improving the soil.

-Second, another contributor to deforestation in the costal region is palm oil, which has become a cash crop in the community.
-Below you can see where palm oil fruit is collected and weighed to be sold.
-Palm oil trees cause deforestation because old, native forests are cut down in order to plant the palm oil trees.
-Palm oil is exported and used in a lot of edible, processed foods like margarine, cooking oil, chocolate, cakes, etc. It is also used in other products like soaps, shampoo, deodorant, toothpaste, etc. It is a big, high-demand global commodity that often is destructive to local ecosystems and changes local livelihoods.
-It also consumes a lot of water.
+Second, palm oil is another contributor to deforestation in the costal region.
+Below you can see where palm oil fruit is collected and weighed to be sold in the community.
+Palm oil trees cause deforestation because native forests are cut down in order to plant the palm oil trees.
+They also consume a lot of water.
+Palm oil is used in a lot of edible, processed foods like margarine, cooking oil, chocolate, cakes, etc. It is also used in other products like soaps, shampoo, deodorant, toothpaste, etc..

-Despite the pressure to produce commodities for the global market, some local people and communities still preserve their generational agricultural practices and local varieties.
+Despite all of these challenges and changes in rural communities, some local people and communities still preserve their generational agricultural practices and local varieties of crops.
 One of Don Nayo's friends who is also part of the reforestation project has a diversified plot where he grows lots of interesting fruits and vegetables.
 Below is a type of cucumber that also tastes like a melon and it sort of looks like a papaya.
 It was delicious.
 We miss out on a lot of interesting varieties of fruits and vegetables because our diet is very restricted to a few commercial varieties that sell in the supermarkets rather than the wide variety that actually exist!